hillarykoch/ptgibbs/README.md

 Pkg.add(PackageSpec(url="https://github.com/hillarykoch/ptgibbs.jl"))
 ```

-Load and test the package by doing the following (optional):
+Load and test the package by then doing the following from inside julia (optional):
 ```{julia}
 using ptgibbs
 Pkg.test("ptgibbs")